Australian Embassy

 Notarial acts

-The Embassy performs notarial acts, for which fees are charged.
+The Embassy performs notarial acts, and charges for this service.

 Living in Saudi Arabia, Bahrain, Oman or Yemen